NBC News - Breaking News & Top Stories - Latest World, US & Local News

 More

-TIMOTHY A. CLARY / AFP - Getty Images
+Pool / Getty Images

 U.S. news